alamkanak/Android-Week-View/README.md

 Android Week View
 =================

-**Android Week View** is an Android library for displaying calendar views within an app.
-It was initially developed by [Raquib-ul Alam](https://github.com/alamkanak), but is not currently maintained and does not work when using API level 28.
-Therefore, I’m providing this fork.
+**Android Week View** is an Android library for displaying highly customizable calendar views within your app.

 ![](images/screen-shot-new.png)

 Features
 ---------
-* Display single-day or multi-day calendar views in your app
+* Display single- or multi-day calendar views in your app
 * Extensive styling customization possible
+* Live preview in Android Studio’s layout editor
 * Infinite horizontal scrolling
-* Interactive via event click listeners
+* Interactive via click and scroll listeners
 * Interoperable with Kotlin

 Usage
 ---------
-1. Add the JitPack repository to your project-level build file and the dependency to the app-level build file.
+1. Add the JitPack repository to your project-level build file and the dependency to the module-level build file.
 ```groovy
 // build.gradle (project-level)
 allprojects {